aqvoz/Ziphus/README.md

 * **Live Processing:** Updates translation, output mode tags, and character counts instantly on input.
 * **Clipboard Integration:** One-click signal copying with visual confirmation feedback.

-## How to Run It Locally
-1. Clone this repository: